 - Update your site regularly – that includes replacing your old work with newer, more advanced artwork.

 - Organise your site into clearly defined sections and limit the number of images in each section to around 8-10 of your best pieces.

 Although it can be tempting to demonstrate how you’ve grown as an artist over the years, resist the temptation to include your early illustration work in your portfolio.
 Prospective clients only want to see your best work and with limited time to review multiple portfolios, less is definitely more when it comes to building a strong body of work.
 Keep your portfolio clean and minimalist, using a single illustration per page, and pare it down to around 10 of your best pieces.

 Your portfolio should show who you are as an artist and appeal to the types of clients that you want to work for.
 Giving yourself self-assigned projects that are relevant to real-world applications can help focus your efforts so that you have a body of work featuring the type of illustrations you’d like to be hired to create.
 Want to work in advertising?
 Set yourself a creative brief for a specific brand.
 Interested in children’s book publishing?
 Work on book covers for your ideal target market.
 Focusing your energy on the type of artwork you want to create professionally will give you a stronger voice as an artist and show prospective art directors the types of projects you should be commissioned to work on.

-If you are interested in pursuing a career in freelance illustration, publishing, creative advertising, graphic design, animation, web design, or art direction, an MA in Illustration from Falmouth University’s Flexible Learning programme can help you develop a comprehensive portfolio and accelerate your career path.
-Visit our course page for more information.
+If you are interested in pursuing a career in freelance illustration, publishing, creative advertising, graphic design, animation, web design, or art direction, an MA in Illustration from Falmouth Flexible can help you develop a comprehensive portfolio and accelerate your career path.

 5 most influential illustrators of all time